kzjy/cq-fishing/README.md

-# Fishing-Bot
+# Fishing
-A fishing bot for Crusaders Quest
+A fishing macro for Crusaders Quest

 Date of creation: Feb 22, 2019

-A bot for fishing in Crusader's quest using Python OpenCV and pyautogui.
-It shouldn't be used for overnight fishing because of pop quizes.
+A macro for fishing in Crusader's quest that uses Python OpenCV and pyautogui libraries.
+It doesn't work well for overnight fishing because of antibot pop quizzes.

 ![Alt text](images/example.PNG?raw=true "Pic")